 A third possibility is that children learn effectively from short, routine language encounters.
 Bursty input appears to be the norm across a number of linguistic and interactive scales (e.g., Abney et al., 2017; Blasi et al., in preparation), and experiment-based work suggests that children can benefit from massed presentation of new information (Schwab & Lew-Williams, 2016).
 We propose two mechanisms through which Tseltal children might capitalize on the distribution of speech input in their environment: (a) they experience most language input during routine activities and (b) they consolidate their language experiences during the downtime between interactive peaks.
 Neither of these mechanisms are proposed to be particular to Tseltal children, but might be employed to explain their efficient learning.

 Tseltal children’s linguistic input is not uniformly distributed over the day: children were most likely to encounter speech, particularly directed, contingent speech in the mornings and late afternoons, compared to midday.
-Older children, who are less often carried and were therefore more free to seek out interactions, showed these time of day effects most strongly, TCDS .
-A dip has been previously found for North American children’s daylong recordings (Greenwood et al., 2011; Soderstrom & Wittebolle, 2013), suggesting that non-uniform distributions of linguistic input may be the norm for children in a variety of different cultural-economic contexts.
-Our paper is the first to show that those time of day effects change with age in the first few years on a number of speech environment features (TCDS, TC–O transitions, O–TC transitions, and (marginally) ODS).
-These time of day effects likely arise from the activities that typically occur in the mornings and late afternoons—meal preparation and dining in particular—while short bouts of sleep could contribute to the dip (Soderstrom & Wittebolle, 2013).
-That said, in data from North American children, the highest density speech input came during storytime and organized playtime (e.g., sing-alongs, painting), while mealtime was associated with less speech input.
-We expect that follow-up research tracking activities in the Tseltal data will lead to very different conclusions: storytime and organized playtime are vanishingly rare in this non-child-centric community, and mealtime may represent a time of routine and rich linguistic experience.
-In both cases, however, the underlying association with activity (not hour) implies a role for action routines that help children optimally extract information about what they will encounter and what they are expected to do in response (see, e.g., Bruner, 1983; Catherine S Tamis-LeMonda, Custode, Kuchirko, Escobar, & Lo, 2018).
+Older children, who are less often carried and were therefore more free to seek out interactions, showed these time of day effects most strongly, eliciting TCDS both in the mornings (when the entire household is present) and around midday (when many have dispersed for farming or other work).
+An afternoon dip in environmental speech, similar to what we report here, has been previously found for North American children’s daylong recordings (Greenwood et al., 2011; Soderstrom & Wittebolle, 2013).
+The presence of a similar effect in Tseltal suggests that non-uniform distributions of linguistic input may be the norm for children in a variety of different cultural-economic contexts.
+Our findings here are the first to show that those time of day effects change with age in the first few years across a number of speech environment features (TCDS, TC–O transitions, O–TC transitions, and (marginally) ODS).
+These time of day effects likely arise from the activities that typically occur in the mornings and late afternoons—meal preparation and dining in particular—while short bouts of sleep could contribute to the afternoon dip (Soderstrom & Wittebolle, 2013).
+That said, in data from North American children (Soderstrom & Wittebolle, 2013), the highest density speech input came during storytime and organized playtime (e.g., sing-alongs, painting), while mealtime was associated with less speech input.
+We expect that follow-up research tracking TCDS during activities in the Tseltal data will lead to very different conclusions: storytime and organized playtime are vanishingly rare in this non-child-centric community, and mealtime may represent a time of routine and rich linguistic experience.
+In both cases, however, the underlying association with activity (not hour) implies a role for action routines that help children optimally extract information about what words, agents, objects, and actions they will encounter and what they are expected to do in response (see, e.g., Bruner, 1983; Catherine S Tamis-LeMonda, Custode, Kuchirko, Escobar, & Lo, 2018).